 Figure 3-1 Front of the computer with display panel closed

+- 1. Memory media slot

-- 1. DC IN/Battery indicator
+- 2. DC IN/Battery indicator

-- 2. Wireless communication indicator
+- 3. Wireless communication indicator

-- 3. Memory media slot
+- One Memory media slot is provided either on the front or on the left side of your computer.